About DeKalb County

 Mugshots & Booking Photos

-Mugshots in DeKalb County are taken and retained by the DeKalb County Sheriff's Office during the booking process.
+Mugshots in DeKalb County are taken and retained by DeKalb County Sheriff's Office during the booking process.
 These booking photos are part of the public record and can be accessed through the sheriff's website or by request.
 Tennessee does not have specific laws governing the removal of mugshots from public records, but individuals may seek removal through legal channels if they believe the publication is unjust.
-Mugshots serve as a visual record of an individual's arrest and are often used in conjunction with arrest records for identification purposes.
+Mugshots be a visual record of an individual's arrest and are often used with arrest records for identification purposes.

 Courts & Case Records

 DeKalb County's court system operates through several judicial bodies handling various levels of civil and criminal matters.
-The DeKalb County Circuit Court, located at the DeKalb County Courthouse, 1 Public Square, Smithville, TN 37166, has general jurisdiction over felony criminal cases, civil cases exceeding $25,000, and appeals from lower courts.
-The Circuit Court can be reached at (615) 597-5176.
-The DeKalb County Chancery Court handles equity matters, including divorces, adoptions, probate of estates, and land disputes.
+DeKalb County Circuit Court, located at DeKalb County Courthouse, 1 Public Square, Smithville, TN 37166, has general jurisdiction over felony criminal cases, civil cases exceeding $25,000, and appeals from lower courts.
+The Circuit Court can be contacted through the office’s website.
+DeKalb County Chancery Court handles equity matters, including divorces, adoptions, probate of estates, and land disputes.

 • Fees for certified copies of court documents typically range from $5 to $10 per document, with additional per-page charges.